-The strategy rooms in Heaven are always buzzing.
-Two questions are the lips of every elder, creature, and angel: the first question is: "ET-MI ESHLACH?"
-[Whom can we send?].
-The second question is "UMI YELECHLANU"?
+The strategy rooms in Heaven are buzzing.
+The chamber is full of angels, elders, and living creatures.
+Two questions are the lips of every participant: ET-MI ESHLACH?
+[Whom can we send?]. and UMI YELECHLANU?
 [And who will go for us].
 Not to worry.
 In Yosef's generation the answer to both questions will be the same: We will send Yosef - and Yosef will go!
 From before the foundation of the world, you see, Yosef had been selected to be the 'wild card' player in the next phase of the Holy One's grand plan - a plan is about ready to make an indelible mark on the world.